Dr. Terror's House of Horrors

 Dr Terror's House of Horrors is a 1965 British anthology horror film from Amicus Productions, directed by veteran horror director Freddie Francis, written by Milton Subotsky, and starring Peter Cushing and Christopher Lee.

 It was the first in a series of anthology films from Amicus and was followed by Torture Garden (1967), The House That Dripped Blood (1970), Tales from the Crypt (1972), Asylum (1972), The Vault of Horror (1973) and From Beyond the Grave (1974).
 It is also the first horror film from Amicus.

 Plot (including cast list)

+Prologue

-Five men enter a train carriage in London bound for (the fictional town of) Bradley, and are joined by a sixth, the mysterious Doctor Schreck (Peter Cushing) whose name, he mentions, is German for "terror".
+Five men, one by one, enter a train compartment in a London station bound for the (fictional) town of Bradley, and are joined by a sixth, the mysterious Doctor Schreck whose name, he mentions, is German for "terror".
 During the journey, the doctor opens his pack of Tarot cards (which he calls his "House of Horrors") and proceeds to reveal the destinies of each of the travellers.
 This provides the framework to tell five horror stories.